blimmer/benlimmer.com/portfolio/freelance/2020/event-driven-architecture.md

 ---
 layout: page
-title: Event Driven Architecture via AWS EventBridge
+title: Event-Driven Architecture via AWS EventBridge
-description: "TODO"
+description: "Interested in event-driven architectures?
+Start to break microservices out of your monolithic application using managed services like AWS EventBridge."
 is_about: true
 ---